vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 Verify ServiceNow Instance hostname.
 Learn more about authentication to ServiceNow here: [Authentication (servicenow.com)](https://docs.servicenow.com/bundle/vancouver-platform-security/page/integrate/single-sign-on/concept/c_Authentication.html)

-## 429 (Too Many Requests)
+### 429 (Too Many Requests)

-The system periodically pulls data from the configured external providers.
-Which may have a limit on the number of concurrent requests.
+The system periodically pulls data from the configured external providers, which may have a limit on the number of concurrent requests.
-We recommend creating a dedicated user / account for the connector to avoid reaching this limit.
+We recommend creating a dedicated user or account for the connector to avoid reaching this limit.

 ### 'Temporary disconnected' or 'Temporary failure' error

 In cases where the error message indicates this is a temporary issue, check again later to see if the issue was auto resolved.